 © Berliner Festspiele, photo: Fabian Schellhorn

 The International Forum is a scholarship programme for aspiring performing arts artists from across the world.
 It’s a platform for global exchange and the promotion of young theatre makers, an initial impetus for collaboration, the search for diverse local perspectives on global issues, and a free space for developing artistic ideas together.
-Artists from all continents will gather in Berlin during Theatertreffen to see shows together, think together, make connections and celebrate.
+Artists from all continents will gather in Berlin during Theatertreffen to see shows together, think together, experiment and make connections.

 Impressions from the International Forum